colinmollenhour/dotfiles/README.md

 ## Help

-Run the `colin-help` command for a list of aliases, commands, tips and tricks.
+Run the `colin-help` command for a list of aliases, commands, tips and tricks or see [here](https://github.com/colinmollenhour/dotfiles/blob/main/.bashrc#L2) for the same info online.

 ## VSCode